LaurentTardif/bibliography/devops/puppet/src/site/markdown/puppet.md

 *    Automatic Parameter Lookup for classes included in the catalog
 *    Explicit lookup calls

-Hiera’s hierarchical lookups follow a “defaults, with overrides” pattern, meaning you specify common data once, and override it in situations where the default won’t work.
+Hiera’s hierarchical lookups follow a **defaults, with overrides** pattern, meaning you specify common data once, and override it in situations where the default won’t work.
 Hiera uses Puppet’s facts to specify data sources, so you can structure your overrides to suit your infrastructure.
 While using facts for this purpose is common, data-sources may well be defined without the use of facts.

 Puppet 5 comes with support for JSON, YAML, and EYAML files.